GinjaChris/dnssec_live/README.md

 # dnssec_live

 This is a bash script to build a DNSSEC enabled recursive and caching DNS server.
-This script is free for non-commercial personal use only.
-It is not permitted for business use under any circumstances.

 How to build DNSSEC enabled live CD